ankitydv1/Amazon_clone/README.md

 # Amazon_clone
-I developed this portfolio website using HTML and CSS .
+I developed this Amazon-clone  using HTML and CSS .